Will Ultra-Wideband (UWB) replace Bluetooth Low Energy Beacons when it comes to indoor positioning?

 We discuss the pros and cons of location tracking using Ultra-Wideband and Bluetooth Low Energy

-Earlier this year in September, Apple announced that the iPhone 11 includes a “U1” chip with Ultra-Wideband (UWB) technology.
+In September 2019, Apple announced that the iPhone 11 includes a “U1” chip with Ultra-Wideband (UWB) technology.

 Just like Bluetooth, the Ultra-Wideband technology gives devices the ability to determine each other's location when they're in close proximity.
 It means it could potentially be used for a variety of location-based services, such as wayfinding inside venues and contextual notifications.